samvaughan/PyStaff/README.md

 * Full sampling of the posterior with `emcee`
 * A simple example of use with MPI is given, to allow the code to be used on a cluster

+Using the code on a different set of SSP models would be possible but would require a fair amount of work.
+It's something I'd like to make easier in future!

+The code is being actively documented and updated.

 ## Acknowledgements